steveculshaw/brindlewoodbay/README.md

 * **CLUE:** the gonk is revealed to be a sign ... dead, underdeveloped siamese twin
 * **CLUE:** the manifest of the obelisk being raised
 * **CLUE:** the pamphlet pointing to the Many Handed Lord, and it will rise from the sea ... when the ritual comes, the chosen will ascend
+* **CLUE:** long dark grasping hands in a hall way, which take & take until their is nothing left of her
+*
 ## All Void Clues so far

 * **Void:** [MoDO] Growling repetitive noise, not machinery ... coming from grills in the floor ... it's chanting !